PEN World Voices Festival 2018: “It Can’t Happen Here”

 And could it happen here?

 Buruma cited the language coming from on high, with “ugly echoes” of past regimes.
 He warned that institutions aren’t impregnable and can change quickly.
 We need more people committed to defending them.
 Boot, a former Republican advisor, agreed.
 He noted that Trump is more like Mussolini, Chavez, and Erdogan than Hitler — in other words, a common authoritarian.
 The fact that he has taken power in stable democracy is reason for his limited success.
 A lot of what hemmed in previous leaders was custom not law, for example releasing tax returns and not interfering with the Justice Department and the FBI.
 Boot didn’t know how this will end, especially if Trump wins another term.
 Gessen, like Boot born in the Soviet Union, reminded us that even in an authoritarian state like Russia, it took Putin more than a year to take over the media.
-She criticized the US media for their “failure of imagination” that led to their not taking seriously a Trump win and his subsequent assault on freedom of the press.
+They criticized the US media for a “failure of imagination” that led to not taking seriously a Trump win and his subsequent assault on freedom of the press.
 Buruma cited the availability of guns in the US and especially among the extreme right as a danger many other countries haven’t faced.
 Boot pointed out that the US has had Trump-like figures before — Huey Long, Joseph McCarthy, and George Wallace — but none became president.

 Rawley then asked if there’s a checklist of characteristics of fascism or an authoritarian state, such as rhetoric.
 Here, Gessen made the distinction between authoritarian and totalitarian, a distinction different from that defined by Ronald Reagan three decades ago.
 Whereas Reagan called the Communist Bloc “totalitarian” and right-wing dictatorships (mostly supported by the US as a bulwark against Communism) as “authoritarian,” Gessen said that authoritarian regimes dominate a passive, mostly apolitical population while totalitarian regimes mobilize the population to enforce the regime’s ideology or position.
-She saw totalitarian aspects in the resurgent and highly armed “alt-right.”
+They saw totalitarian aspects in the resurgent and highly armed “alt-right.”
 Boot responded that we’d be in trouble with someone more intelligent and focused.
 He worries about Trump 2.0.
 Trump has been a good salesman for autocracy.
 He wants to be center of attention and is very effective in his pursuit of this agenda.
 Buruma echoed the point that Trump doesn’t have firm ideology and for that reason he’s not totalitarian.
 He’s more like a Mafia don.
 He noted that all three panelists have come from elsewhere — he from the Netherlands.
 He believed in America and Britain, but today, he said “the knock on the door at midnight is real.”
 We are already there when many people who live in the US do not feel safe.
 As a Republican and an adopted American, Boot expressed his profound disillusionment.
 He always thought the US was immune from losing freedom, but he has no confidence in American exceptionalism anymore.

 “Will Donald Trump’s stupidity save us?”
 Rawley then asked.
 The panelists shook their heads.
 Gessen pointed out that simplicity of thought and message is a feature of autocrats.
 That is how they get their popular appeal.
 While Communist dictators tended to write books and give speeches with their boring thoughts while right-wing dictators disparaged books, Buruma said, all of them relied on telling lies over and over until the population believed them.
 Boot said that Trump is the first president to benefit from a right-wing media working hand-in-glove with the State; this is the role Fox, Sinclair, Breitbart, and other outlets play, and due to regulatory favors, they are getting stronger.
 For instance, Nixon had to work within the parameters of a hostile media.
 Gessen added that telling obvious lies and getting away with it is the strategy of a bully.
 It creates hopelessness among those who know the truth but have no way of getting it out and being believed.

 Rawley asked if the 2016 election may have been the peak of Trump’s popularity, based on polls since then.
 Buruma reminded us that no one can assess a dictator’s popularity because the people aren’t free to give their honest opinion.
 Boot said that Trump’s 40 percent popularity comes from partial media control.
 Putin has total media control, which leads to his much higher popularity.
 Gessen questioned Putin as a parallel because he has also annihilated all political opposition.
-More relevant, she said, is Poland, where authoritarians are rapidly consolidating power despite “well-designed institutions.”
+More relevant, they said, is Poland, where authoritarians are rapidly consolidating power despite “well-designed institutions.”
 The three then addressed whether Putin came in at a time of national humiliation and whether humiliation is a source of Trump’s appeal.
 Gessen pointed out that things were improving by the time Putin consolidated power, but he convinced people they were not.
 Boot cited the “existential crisis” faced by Trump’s base — beyond the economic and opioid crisis, it’s a resentment rooted in race.
 More wealthy white people voted for Trump, and they did so out of racism.

 Rawley wondered if our institutions can protect us against autocracy.
 Here, Boot denounced his former political party for failing to protect.
 He urged voters to vote in Democrats in the mid-term elections to restore checks and balances.
 Even before 9/11, he said, the conservative movement had corroded.
 It had become a bastion of isolationism and racism.
 Social media and Trump have brought these tendencies out of the sewer, and decent Republicans are drowned out.
 Buruma cited Nixon’s “law and order,” a veiled racist attack on the Civil Rights movement as well as the authoritarianism of the megachurches.